FlavioLorenzi/WebGl_Horse/README.md

 -rotation button changed from 30° to 15°;
 -another rotation button added to obtain a better view;
 -function facciaNera added to make the back part of the torso totally black;
--texture on the front side of the torso is turn to obtain instead a linear decrease from the head (black);
+-texture on the front side of the torso is turn to obtain instead a linear decrease from the black head;
 -ortho projection and gl.viewport set better.